|240 Headlight Page

 My NON-VOLVO car happens to be 2018 Subaru, which came with factory LED headlights.
 Those lights are exceptional, so I had been hoping eventually the aftermarket would catch up to that.

-In 2020 I saw the below videos from Headlight Revolution.
+In 2020 I saw some videos from Headlight Revolution (placed below).

 So then I did my own visual comparison.
 These two photos were taken a little after sunset using low beams.